Chowdhury-DSP/ChowMultiTool/README.md

 use the repository "Watch" button.

-If you would lik to contribute to the development of the plugin, Please get in touch via GutHub Issues, or some other method.
+If you would lik to contribute to the development of the plugin, Please get in touch via GitHub Issues, or some other method.

-- EQ Gain label
-- Pultec Bass Frequency labels
-- Band Splitter multi-output

 ## Tools: